galaxyproject/galaxy-hub/content/news/2024-12-12-DecemberNewsletter/index.md

 * **Workflow Comments**: Collaboration within workflows is now easier than ever with the new Workflow Comments feature in the Galaxy Workflow Editor.
 Add **text comments, markdown explanations, and even freehand drawings** to enhance communication and improve workflow structure and organization.

 * **Enhanced Published Workflow Sharing**: Sharing workflows has been revolutionized with a redesigned Published Workflow Sharing page.
-The updated layout includes a read-only mode, an embedded interactive editor view, and improved responsiveness, making it simpler for users to **share, navigate, and collaborate on workflows**.
+The updated layout includes a read-only mode, an embedded interactive editor view, and improved responsiveness, making it more straightforward for users to **share, navigate, and collaborate on workflows**.

 * **Seamless InvenioRDM Integration**: Galaxy now integrates directly with InvenioRDM, allowing users to **import files** from InvenioRDM repositories into Galaxy and **publish Galaxy records** (like Histories and datasets) to InvenioRDM.
 This integration streamlines data import/export processes, offering greater flexibility and efficiency.

 * **Activity Bar Enabled by Default**: The Activity Bar is now enabled by default, providing users with **quick access to essential features** and improving overall workflow navigation.

-* **Workflow Invocation Graph View**: The new **graph view** in the workflow invocation summary provides a clear visual representation of job states for each workflow step.
-Clicking on a step reveals detailed information, i**mproving monitoring and troubleshooting** capabilities.
+* **Workflow Invocation Graph View**: The new **graph view** in the workflow invocation summary clearly represents job states for each workflow step.
+Clicking on a step reveals detailed information, **improving monitoring and troubleshooting** capabilities.

 * **Zenodo Integration**: The Zenodo file source plugin simplifies integration with Zenodo and Invenio repositories.
 New schemes (`invenio://` and `zenodo://`) enhance alignment with these platforms while maintaining support for existing exports using `gxfiles://`.